 Hearing: (relieved) "Why didn't you tell me when you left?"

 On that note, hearing people are dangerous when they are on the phone while driving.
 Hence, the laws. :)

 Another story -- a big one.
 But, save it for the last.
-First, let's look at how hearing and deaf perceive from a scientific evidence.
+First, let's look at how hearing and deaf perceive from scientific evidence.

 The illustration shows in a study that "deaf signing children can discriminate faces under different conditions of spatial orientation and lighting better than hearing children."

 Think in real life applications: Deaf native-signers also use faces as one of the articulators to convey linguistic information, such as topicalization, adverbial forms, conditionals, relative clauses, sentence types, intonation, and so on.
 They are sensitive to subtle facial differences.

-Many hearing signers and even interpreters can unawarely miss some grammatical or semantic inflections and subtleties (movement, location, palm orientation, handshape, and non-manual signals) that native Deaf signers naturally grasp.
+Many hearing signers and even interpreters can unwittingly miss some grammatical or semantic inflections and subtleties (movement, location, palm orientation, handshape, and non-manual signals) that native Deaf signers naturally grasp.